 - giving a steroid injection to calm inflammation

 Is the sore small and infection-free?
-If so, spray it with All Natural Itchy Skin & Minor Wound Care.
+If so, spray it with our anti itch spray for dogs.
 Its clove gel numbs your dog’s skin, alleviating pain.
 Apple cider vinegar fends off bacteria, and the herbs quell itching.
-Meanwhile, vegetable glycerine moisturizes your dog’s skin and fur.
+Meanwhile, vegetable glycerine moisturises your dog’s skin and fur.

 3. Hot Spots

 Without prompt, effective care, a lick lesion can become a hot spot.
 The wound is red and swollen, lacking fur.
 Moreover, the surrounding skin feels hot or warm.

 Since the skin is raw and bare, infection is likely.
 The awful discomfort prods a dog to chew and bite their skin.
 Thus, within a day, a hot spot can quickly deepen and spread.

 - insect bites